Testosterone is critical to the maintenance of health and overall quality of life for both men and women.

 Studies have shown that maca absolutely increases sexual desire (if taken daily for 2-4 weeks), but these same studies suggest that this increase in sexual drive is not related to testosterone levels.

-While the exact mechanism is not well understood it is felt that maca works on mood which then indirectly influence libido.
+While the exact mechanism is not well understood it is felt that maca works on mood which then indirectly influences libido.

 It’s worth mentioning in this discussion because one of the main symptoms of low testosterone is decreased libido or erectile dysfunction.